mykeels/nigerian-laws/1990/Marriage-Act-1990.md

 Offences and Penalties

-39. Marriage with a person previously marriennnnd.
+39. Marriage with a person previously marriennnnnnd.

 40. Making false declarations etc. for marriage.